also known as: Bus pass - older people, Disabled bus pass.

-bus pass: eligible older people and disabled people.
+eligible older people and people with a disability.

 - Anyone born before 6th April 1950 (men and women);